Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Vijay Bhagavath - Deutsche Bank Securities, Inc.

 Yeah, hi.
 Hi, Tom.
 Hi, Brad, Dave.
 Yeah.
-My question is on the data center optical opportunities, so will be truly helpful to get your color on what competitive pricing dynamics you're seeing in the DCI market and where I'm coming from is, who do you run into mostly in terms of the vendor portfolios – the vendors, the suppliers out there in sales deals?
+My question is on the data center optical opportunities, so will be truly helpful to get your color on what competitive pricing dynamics you're seeing in the DCI market, and where I'm coming from is, who do you run into mostly in terms of the vendor portfolios – the vendors, the suppliers, out there in sales deals?
 And then, Tom, how do you see the DCI opportunity playing out this year versus last year in terms of growth rate, the number of customers you have now versus prior years, and then also the price declines you're seeing on year-on-year.
 Any and all color (47:11) on the DCI market very helpful.

 Thomas J. Fallon - Infinera Corp.